 A constitution is the fundamental document that establishes the structure of the government of a country or a state and enumerates its powers.
 It also outlines the fundamental rights of all citizens.
 As the primary founding document, no legislature or executive agency can promulgate a statute or regulation that violates a provision of the constitution or its amendments.
 The courts decide whether or not laws and regulations violate the constitution.

-- The Constitution of the United States outlines the structure of the federal government, how responsibilities are divided among the 3 branches of government, and what duties/responsibiliteis are assigned to the federal government.
-Those duties not specifically asigned to the federal government are delegated to the states.
+- The Constitution of the United States outlines the structure of the federal government, how responsibilities are divided among the 3 branches of government, and what duties/responsibilities are assigned to the federal government.
+Those duties not specifically assigned to the federal government are delegated to the states.
 The constitution can be amended following the procedures proscribed in the constitution

 - Constitution -- from the Government Printing office -- with analysis and interpretation and related documents.